salt-extensions/salt-extension-copier/docs/topics/testing/writing.md

 ##### Creating temporary state files

-Sometimes, you might need to test specific modules inside the state compiler.
+Sometimes, you might need to test specific modules via the state compiler.
 For this purpose, you can create a temporary state file in your Salt master's file_roots:

 ```python